pathdata/UNMaSk/README.md

 # Training
 Data preparation and implementation codes are maintained in this repository and will be periodically updated.
 Please contact the corresponding authours for future collaboration and any queries regarding the implementation.

-Note: This project is a work in progress and contact the corresponding authors for any queries
+Note: This project is a work in progress and contact the corresponding authors for any queries.
+Docker images are packaged in each of these modules are made available and few example test images are provided for users to start their exoeriment.
+All the modules are independant of each other so each module can be iteratively tested.
+Usage of tiled images will help to test the pipeline without performing tissue segmentation.